 After a pause of several hundred thousand years, eruptions resumed about 1.6 million years ago just north of the previous locus of activity.
 These eruptions produced the Mount Scott shield.
 Activity then moved to the east into the Cascade foothills where eruptions built the Larch Mountain volcano.

 After about 1.3 million years, the area of similarly timed volcanic activity became larger, resulting in a wider distribution of eruptive centers through the basin.
 By 1 million years ago, volcanic activity had spread to all of the areas were we see Boring volcanoes today.

 Beacon Rock is the youngest volcano in the Boring Volcanic Field and was erupted as a large cinder cone about 57,000 years ago.
 All that is left of the cone is the central plug, as the tephra (cinder) that once surrounded it was stripped away by the Missoula Floods about 15,000 years ago.
 Battle Ground Lake in Washington, a maar volcano, was formed when magma encountered water and blasted through a 100,000 year old lava flow.
 Therefore we know it is younger than the associated lava flow, and is probably the only other known Boring volcano to be younger than about 100,000 years.

 The vents of the Boring Volcanic Field are not randomly dispersed but instead concentrated in clusters of 3-6 vents, which are commonly aligned and erupted similar magma types over short time spans.
 Basalt and basaltic andesite dominate the field, and andesites are rare but make up the large shield volcano of Larch Mountain.

 Since activity started 2.6 million years ago, it is rare that 50,000 years passed without an eruption.
-However, all existing Boring Volcanic centers are extinct and the probability of an eruption in the Portland/Vancouver metro area however, is very low.
+However, all existing Boring Volcanic centers are extinct and the probability of an eruption in the Portland/Vancouver metro area is very low.